nicwaller/trustee/WHY.md

         - Retry on partial completion
 * API could provide list of upcoming jobs / estimated next run time.
 * Send email to start job (to be completed by a human)
 * Some way to invoke traditional processes? *(A tiny HTTP listener that maps URIs onto local processes?
-Or a process that loads a local config file and self-registers for callbacks?)*
+Or a process that loads a local config file and self-registers for callbacks?)* Example: letting curator delete old Elasticsearch indices.
 * Avoid overlapping jobs with job capacity zones

 # Out of scope